isc-projects/kea/doc/guide/dhcp4-srv.rst

    |                 |                 | request         |                 |
    +-----------------+-----------------+-----------------+-----------------+

-The first row in the table above represents "client delegation".
+The first row in the table above represents "client delegation."
 Here the DHCP client states that it intends to do the forward DNS updates and the server should do the reverse updates.
 By default, kea-dhcp4 will honor the client's wishes and generate a DDNS request to the D2 server